 He has one chance now to salvage a scrap of credibility by making it home fans only on May 10.

-Anything less will simply confirm Nicholson to be the spineless suit.
-The O** F***advocate draining £17,000 a week maintaining Celtic’s ties to the most toxic club in world football.
+Anything less will simply confirm Nicholson to be a spineless suit.
+The O** F***advocate draining £17,000 a week while maintaining Celtic’s ties to the most toxic club in world football.

 How many away fans should be at the May 10 Glasgow Derby?